benhoyt/benhoyt.github.com/writings/2020-06-09-lightweight-google-analytics-alternatives.md

 <p>The last few years have seen a number of good alternatives to Google
 Analytics, particularly for those who only need a few basic features.
-Many of the recent alternatives are both open source and privacy conscious, so now there are few reasons for projects and businesses to use proprietary analytics systems.</p>
+Many of the recent alternatives are both open source and privacy-conscious, which means there are fewer reasons for projects and businesses to continue using proprietary analytics systems.</p>

 <p>For site owners who just need basic traffic numbers, GoatCounter and
 Plausible both seem like excellent options.
-Those that like more visual polish and documentation might prefer Plausible; those that would value a more developer-friendly tool with easy self-hosting will probably prefer GoatCounter.</p>
+Those who like more visual polish and documentation might prefer Plausible; those who value a more developer-friendly tool with easy self-hosting will probably prefer GoatCounter.

-<p>In the next week or two, we'll be publishing a second article on
-heavier-weight GA alternatives, as well as looking at tools that provide analytics from web server logs.</p>
+We will soon be publishing a second article that looks at some heavier-weight GA alternatives, as well as tools that provide analytics from web-server logs.</p>